MTEX Changelog edit page

 More information how to calculate with dislocation systems can be found here.

-Geometrically neccesary dislocations
+Geometrically necessary dislocations

 1. define the dominant dislocation systems